lottieandrews/CS464_Project/tutorial/tutorial.md

 	>

 ### Task #6
-Use the **`mkdir`** command to create a directory called `NewFolder`.
-Then, using the commands you've learned so far, list the contents of your current directory to make sure your new folder was created.
+- Use the **`mkdir`** command to create a directory called `NewFolder`.
+- Using the commands you've learned so far, list the contents of your current directory to make sure your new folder was created.

 <br/>

 ### `mv`
-The **`mv`** command has two functions: renaming files or directories and moving them from one place to another.
+The **`mv`** (move) command has two functions: renaming files or directories and moving them from one place to another.
 To rename a file or directory, we type `mv`, followed by the name of the file or directory, followed by what we wish to rename it to.
 In the exammple below, the user uses the `mv` command to change the name of `myPoem` to `myHaiku`.

 	> mv myPoem myHaiku
 	> ls